mpampuch/nextflow-notes/README.md

 Now you can find out in which directory everything related to every task performed is stored straight from the console.

+> [!NOTE]
-**Note:** Even if you don't use the `-ansi-log false` flag, you can still see the hashes/directories all the tasks are stored in using the `.nextflow.log` file.
+> Even if you don't use the `-ansi-log false` flag, you can still see the hashes/directories all the tasks are stored in using the `.nextflow.log` file.
 The task directories can be found in the `[Task monitor]` logs.

 ### Nextflow `.command` files